 How long does it take to get a passport renewed?

-According to the Department of State, a routine processing time for a passport renewal is six to nine weeks.
+According to the State Department, a routine processing time for a passport renewal is four to six weeks (or two to three if expediting).

 What is the quickest I can renew a passport?

-You can apply for an expedited passport renewal, which brings the wait time down to three to five weeks.
-But there are some stipulations.
-You need to have the passport in your possession (to submit with your application), that passport must be undamaged, issued when you were age 16 or older, issued within the last 15 years, and issued to your current name.
+As with a regular renewal, the stipulations are that you must have the passport in your possession (to submit with your application), the passport must be undamaged, issued when you were age 16 or older, issued within the last 15 years, and issued to your current name.

 Can I renew a passport if it has expired?